 Green Powder Superdrink (GPS)

-Take one to two teaspoons per serving, mixed in any liquid (at a temperature of 120 degrees Fahrenheit or less).
+Take one to three teaspoons per serving, mixed in any liquid (at a temperature of 120 degrees Fahrenheit or less).

 We disclaim any claims (if there are any) made in these videos.
 They are for information, education, enlightenment and entertainment only.